classical music funding & bursaries

 funding for arts and creative projects

 A round-up of ongoing and one-time funding pots that are open for applications now in the UK.
 We send an updated round of opportunities out every fortnight in our newsletter.
 If you find this page useful, please consider donating £3 by buying us a coffee.
+Listings here are not endorsement.
+Organisations can submit funding pots here.

 funding for individuals